-“To provide the best possible educational experience for our students.”
+“To inspire and enable OU instructors to provide the best possible educational experience for our students.”

 OU Center for Teaching Excellence (CTE) strikes to provides excellent services to all faculty at OU to provide the best education to OU students.